chef-boneyard/chef-provisioning-vagrant/README.md

   vagrant_provider 'vmware_desktop'
 end
 ```
-This example will use the vmware_desktop/fusion based box that already exists on your system, and will fail if the box does not exist. **Note: since bento boxes appear as 'vmware_desktop', 'vmware_fusion' will not work here**
+This example will ensure that the vmware_desktop/fusion based box exists on your system, and will fail if the box does not exist.
+If this fails, you can always add the URL source as per the previous example. **Note: since bento boxes appear as 'vmware_desktop', 'vmware_fusion' will not work here**
 ```
 vagrant_box 'custom_box' do
   vagrant_provider 'vmware_desktop'
 end
 ```
-This example will use the default virtualbox based box that already exists on your system, and will fail if the box does not exist.
+This example will ensure that the virtualbox based box already exists on your system, and will fail if the box does not exist.
+As before, adding the URL will cause it to download the box.
 ```
 vagrant_box 'custom_box'
 ```